shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-username-and-password.md

 1. Retype the password to confirm it and click **Submit**.
-1. <span id="ID-0000051b__ID-00000554">You will be redirected to the login page of Xandr Curate, where you can sign in with your username and new password.
+1. <span id="ID-0000051b__ID-00000554">You will be redirected to the login page of Microsoft Advertising Curate, where you can sign in with your username and new password.
 You will also receive a confirmation email of the password reset.

 ## Requesting a forgotten password

-1. If you forgot your password, go to the login page of Xandr Curate and click **Reset Password**.
+1. If you forgot your password, go to the login page of Microsoft Advertising Curate and click **Reset Password**.
 1. Enter your username and click **Send Email**.
 1. Within a few minutes, you'll receive an email including a link.
     Click the link to create a new password as described above.
 Note